jorzon/Jorzon/README.md

   <br/>
   <br/>
   <p>
-    I’m bachelor of graphic design engineering with more than four years of experience, developing webs aplications and user interfaces to web and mobile .
+    I’m bachelor of graphic design engineering with more than four years of experience,<b> developing webs aplications </b> and <b> user interfaces </b> to web and mobile .
 Allways I’m learnning different tecnology that are tendency around the world.
   </p>
   <p align="center">
     <a href="https://jorzon.github.io/app-clon-nexflit/">Download resume</a>&nbsp;